grudloff/Journal/README.md

    ```

 2. Install the required rependencies
-(a) Using pip.
+a.
+Using pip.
 Navigate to the project directory and run:

    ```bash
    pip install -r requirements.txt
    ```

-(b) Or using conda to run the code in a virtual environment.
+b.
+Or using conda to run the code in a virtual environment.
 Navigate to the project directory and run:

    ```bash
    conda env create -f environment.yml